konfuzio-ai/document-validation-ui/docs/tutorials.md

         </div>
     ```

-### Understanding the Integration Logic Flow

-To include a section that outlines the logic flow based on the diagram you provided, we could title the section "
-Understanding the Integration Logic Flow".
-Here's how you might incorporate it into your documentation:

----

 ## Understanding the Integration Logic Flow

 To fully grasp how the Konfuzio Document Validation UI (DVUI) integrates into your application's workflow, it's